Sunday, December 27, 2009

 Monday, July 6, 2009

 The 80s was my decade as film critic for the L.A.
 Weekly.
 While trashing their films in print, I met most of Hollywood, and I considered it my duty to photograph and distort it all.
-In a storage locker in Desert Hot Springs there are thousands of ridiculous SX-70 Polaroid portraits of the famous, the insane, and the dead.
+I've got thousands of ridiculous SX-70 Polaroid portraits of the famous, the insane, and the dead.
 They've never been published and rarely been seen by anyone except the subjects themselves - who usually expressed either glee or abject horror.
 Due to copyright law, or maybe just good old fashioned good taste, I've had an incredibly hard time getting my work shown in public.

 We picked 250 images for a mammoth show.
 Fifty would be blown up to poster size, the rest displayed in eight groupings of 25 original Polaroids.
 My opening date was Sept.
 18, 1989.
 I met with their PR firm and they drew up a press release.